 Market risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market prices.
-Market risk is comprised of four types: foreign currency risk, interest rate risk, commodity price risk and equity risk.
+Market prices are comprised of four types of risk: foreign currency risk, commodity price risk, interest rate risk and equity risk.
 The Company currently does not have significant exposure to any market risks.